-4. Make time for play
+6. Make time for play

-There are numerous drawbacks to being a female breadwinner, from higher divorce rates, to more infidelity, to increased stress levels and housework.
-You can negate this by giving yourself time for fun!
-Even adults need a little play time to de-stress and take a break.
+There are numerous drawbacks to being the breadwinner, from higher divorce rates, to more infidelity, to increased stress levels and housework.
+But that doesn’t mean you shouldn’t make time for having some fun!

 What activities help your brain shift gears?
 Maybe it’s working out, traveling for the weekend, cooking food, or attending a painting class.
 Find fun activities that you can allocate in your budget each month.